kitttn/temptest/Development-Hardware.md

 Modules are form-factor sized boards, plus mechanical casings, that implement the functional blocks of an Ara smartphone.
 Modules slide into slots in the endo to connect to power and UniPro.
 The BDB has a plastic fixture that allow the modules to be mounted in a similar way.

 ###Microcontrollers
+There are 3 types of microcontroller used on the BDB:
+- Application Processor (AP) Bridge
+- General Purpose (GP) Bridge
+- Supervisory Controller (SVC)

 ####Application Processor (AP) Bridge
-This chip is a full-custom ASIC with a Cortex-M3 microcontroller running at 96MHz.
+This chip is a Toshiba full-custom ASIC with a Cortex-M3 microcontroller running at 96MHz.
 Initial firmware is loaded to internal SRAM from an external SPIROM, or the SRAM can be loaded from JTAG for debugging scenarios.
 This device connects an AP Module to the
 UniPro network.
 It has a USB HSIC interface for the AP module, and a UniPro M-PHY interface that connects to the network switch.
 It can also act as a DSI-1 transmitter/receiver